To get to the very top, you have to fly.

 A flight school’s professional partnerships – its relationships with airlines, helicopter operators and other aviation industry employers – are critical to its students’ ability to gain employment at the completion of their training.
 See below for just some of the industry players that we’re proud to call partners.

 Completing your flight training through a two-year or four-year college degree program has many benefits beyond the value of the degree itself: It can deepen your aeronautical education, making you a better pilot, and give you broader eligibility for financial aid.
-We partner with multiple college degree programs, including Portland Community College, Embry-Riddle Aeronautical University, and Liberty University.
+We partner with multiple college degree programs, including Portland Community College, Embry-Riddle Aeronautical University, Liberty University, Multnomah University, and Purdue University.

 Every flight school will tell you that safety is their highest priority.
 So how can you know for sure?
 Look for the prestigious IS-BAO (International Standard for Business Aircraft Operations) certification, the recognized standard for aviation safety.
 HAA is both the first flight school to achieve this certification and the only school holding Stage III, the highest level of safety management.